Tag Archives: Yugoslavia

 I think I might have read more books by non-American authors than American this year.
 Countries represented below: Austria, Hungary, Poland, Germany, Czechoslovakia, Croatia, Ireland, France, Russia, Colombia.
 I revisited some old favorites, which I will continue to do in … Continue reading

-This Bosnian-born Serbian filmmaker will have my love forever for his film Arizona Dream, his first American film, starring Faye Dunaway, Johnny Depp, Lili Taylor, Jerry Lewis, and Vincent Gallo.
+This Bosnian-born Serbian filmmaker has my love for his film Arizona Dream, his first American film, starring Faye Dunaway, Johnny Depp, Lili Taylor, Jerry Lewis, and Vincent Gallo.
 I wrote about it for my Film Comment column.
-The … Continue reading
+The film was … Continue reading

 Posted in Directors, Movies, On This Day | Tagged , , , , , , , | 3 Comments